 Making a Deposit

-The minimum first deposit varies depending on your country but starts at $50. eToro doesn’t list the amount for each country, instead you need to visit the cashier page.
+The minimum first deposit varies depending on your country but starts at $200 ($50 in Australia). eToro doesn't list the amount for each country, instead you need to visit the cashier page.
 It will tell you how much is required.

 Subsequent deposits don't have this limitation.